 HOUSE SPECIAL SUNOMONO, CRAB, PRAWN, SMOKED SALMON, YAMAIMO, AVOCADO, TAMAGO WRAPPED IN A CUCUMBER ($6.75).

 The house special sunomono is a unique concept.
 The roll tastes refreshing and the cucumber provides a nice crunch.
-For the sunomono sauce, the sauce has a light vinegar taste with a hint of sugar and lemon, not overly sweet or sour.
+In addition, the sunomono sauce has a light vinegar flavour along with a hint of sugar and lemon, without tasting overly sweet or sour.

 RED AND WHITE TUNA STACK, TOWER OF RED AND WHITE TUNA, YAMAIMO, AVOCADO, SERVED WITH SUSHI RICE AND SEAWEED FOR WRAPPING ($15.50) + QUAIL EGG ($0.50) + TWO EXTRA PIECES OF SEAWEED ($0.50).

 The red and white tuna stack is pretty much a make your own sushi cone, somewhat resembling tartare.
-None of the slices of sashimi are end pieces and after mixing, the texture is not overly mushy (like Guu Garden's).
-We ordered an additional two small pieces of seaweed and the charge was $0.50, I guess $0.25/piece?
+Furthermore, none of the slices of sashimi are end pieces and after mixing, the texture is not overly mushy (like Guu Garden's).
+We also ordered an additional two small pieces of seaweed and the charge was $0.50, so I guess $0.25/piece?

 By the way, here is my first Instagram video!
 Me mixing the tuna stack, the proper way;)